Scroll to content

 Homework

 As mentioned, reading is part of this year's homework, along with weekly spellings, both of which will help with the end-of-year phonics screening check.
-Children will need to practice their spellings weekly.
+Children will need to practise their spellings weekly.
 Your child has a spelling book with their words listed, and the quiz will take place on Fridays.
-Please do not use the book to practice in.
+Please do not use the book to practise with.

 If you would like to complete additional activities to support your child's learning, I have outlined some suggestions below.